Office of Special Education and Rehabilitative Services, Department of Education.

 To register with Grants.gov, you do not have to provide a Data Universal Numbering System Number, a Taxpayer Identification Number, or your Social Security Number (SSN).
 You also do not have to complete a Central Contractor Registry or System for Award Management registration in order to access Grants.gov or submit your application.

 However, your SSN is required to complete your application for a research fellowship.

 7. Other Submission Requirements: Applications for grants under this competition must be submitted electronically unless you qualify for an exception to this requirement in accordance with the instructions in this section.

 a.
 Electronic Submission of Applications.

-Applications for grants under the Research Fellowships Program competition, CFDA number 84.133F-2, must be submitted electronically using the Governmentwide Grants.gov Apply site at www.Grants.gov.
+Applications for grants under the Research Fellowships Program, CFDA Number 84.133F-1, must be submitted electronically using the Governmentwide Grants.gov Apply site at www.Grants.gov.
 Through this site, you will be able to download a copy of the application package, complete it offline, and then upload and submit your application.
 You may not email an electronic copy of a grant application to us.

 We will reject your application if you submit it in paper format unless, as described elsewhere in this section, you qualify for one of the exceptions to the electronic submission requirement and submit, no later than two weeks before the application deadline date, a written statement to the Department that you qualify for one of these exceptions.
 Further information regarding calculation of the date that is two weeks before the application deadline date is provided later in this section under Exception to Electronic Submission Requirement.